potassco/benchmark-tool/docs/getting_started/conv/index.md

 option.
 The name of the file will be the same as the specified output, i.e. `-o res.xlsx -e` -> `res.parquet`.

+For large result files, generating the chart-related sheets can take noticeable time.
+Use `--no-charts` to skip creating these sheets.

 ## Spreadsheet Generation

-When generating a spreadsheet in XLSX format, two sheets are created:
+When generating a spreadsheet in XLSX format, normally five sheets are created:

 1. **Instance Sheet**
     - The instance sheet lists all runs for each benchmark instance (rows) and